 This is analogous to the ASSIGNED block of the leak mechanism.
 For the sake of clarity, variables whose values are computed outside this mod file are listed first.
-Note that ek is listed as an ASSIGNED variable, unlike e of the leak mechanism which was a

-PARAMETER.
-The reason for this difference is that mechanisms that produce $K^+$ fluxes may cause the equilibrium potential ek to change in the course of a simulation.
-However, the equilibrium potential for the leak current was not linked to a specific ionic species and therefore remains fixed unless explicitly altered by hoc statements or the GUI.
+Note that ek is listed as an ASSIGNED variable, unlike the leak mechanism's e which was a PARAMETER.
+The reason for this difference is that mechanisms that produce fluxes of specific ions, such as K+, may cause the ionic equilibrium potential to change in the course of a simulation.
+However, the NONSPECIFIC\CURRENT generated by the leak mechanism was not linked to any particular ionic species, so e\leak remains fixed unless explicitly altered by hoc statements or the GUI.